a2life/vueTSInterface/readme.md

 - Since no dynamic compilation takes place (because everything is in vue component files and main.ts does not contain pre-compiled template expression) use of 'vue/dist/vue.esm.js' has been commented out.
 - textExtract plugin has been replaced with miniCSSExtract plugin

-Overall, 'webpack.config.js' has been heavily modifiedt.
+Overall, 'webpack.config.js' has been heavily modified.
-The component's script secsions  use lang='ts' and export object is Vue.extend type.
+The component's script secsions  use lang='ts' and exported object is of type Vue.extend.

 Preriquisites
 - nodejs installed globally